What is the Clean Cities Campaign?

 Great question!
 First and foremost — SIGN THE PETITION!

-Join citizens from across Europe and ask Ursula von der Leyen, President of the European Commission, to end the sale of new diesel, petrol and gas cars, including all hybrids.
+Join tens of thousands of citizens from across Europe and ask EU leaders to end the sale of new diesel, petrol and gas cars, including all hybrids.

 Then don’t forget to follow us on social media: